If you’re looking to find more information about “Prescription Foot Orthotics” then this “tips” article will help you to make the right decision.

-When appropriately prescribed to treat a medical condition and custom-made (read: for you), orthotics can decrease pain, not only in your feet, but more commonly in other parts of the body, such as your knees, hips and lower back.
+When appropriately prescribed to treat a medical condition and custom-made (read: for you), prescription foot orthotics can decrease pain, not only in your feet, but more commonly in other parts of the body, such as your knees, hips and lower back.

 The term “orthotic” can refer to almost any device that is worn inside a shoe.
 Items called “orthotics” are readily available from Specialist Physios, podiatrists, chiropractors and other medical professionals.

 Rarely however, are true custom orthotics available in many places, and most definitely not in shoe stores, in retail stores and even pharmacy’s.